 FishWisher hooked up to the coach and ready to leave Delta Marina.
 (File photo)

 I pulled out of the marina and headed home at 0700.
 I contemplated the joys of fishing during the drive home.
 I will always enjoy the tension of waiting for a big fish to strike.
 It is worth the effort, even the extra work required by these trips that last several days.
 How long this old body of mine is up to the task of wrestling the boat, the trailer, the coach, and recently the lack of fish to show for all the effort is another matter.
 Time will tell, I suppose…

 Epilogue: This salmon trip with my old friend, Al, marked the end of my fishing days.
 FishWisher the boat had sat unused for six months, and this last trip really was an awful lot of work for this old man.
 I sold my beloved boat the following month, and then sold the pickup truck.
-(The sale story is here on my old website.)
+(The sale story is here.)

 I replaced those toys with a little Genesis sports car and many months later I still am convinced that I made the right decision.
 At 70 years old, the work involved in fishing and maintaining the boat, etc, was just too much.

 Sure, I miss the pleasant hours spent sitting in the cockpit of a really nice boat, awaiting the bite of a big ol’ sturgeon.
 But I certainly do not miss the work involved with the boat, etc. Also, the endless additions of rules by an out of control Fish and Game Commission took a lot of the pleasure from the sport.
 I do NOT miss the commission nor the DFG and their nonsense.